 Follow their motion even when they stop shooting.
 This will take a lot of time and effort as this skill develops gradually.
 There would be a lot of trial and error, but the result would be worthwhile.
 You will be able to create stunning and creative photos.

 You can also try comparing panning with fast shutter speed, freezing the motion, and seeing better results because panning might not suit every subject.
 It is a good technique, but you should know when to use it well, so add it to your bag of tricks and use it well!

 Utilizing long exposures for effects

 Generally, you would require a sturdy tripod along with a remote trigger.
 It also requires a lot of time because one has to wait a lot sometimes for long exposures like star trails, and it also requires time to shoot and adjust.

 Deciding on an action plan

 These are the techniques that help you play with long exposures.
-This can be a challenging task but try it out as it can produce wonderful results.
+This can be a challenging task, but try it out as it can produce wonderful results.

 It is an art to find moving subjects and blur them on purpose by zooming with an action plan because it produces an interesting abstract.
-The tip is that not every photo look good if it is tack sharp.
+The tip is that not every photo looks good if it is tack sharp.
 Even images with nothing in focus can become great pieces of art because every scene has a different action plan.

 So standardized action plans don’t work in motion photography.
-You have to add or subtract few features when shooting a different subject and sometimes even shoot completely out of focus on purpose to create something brilliant.
+You have to add or subtract a few features when shooting a different subject and sometimes even shoot completely out of focus on purpose to create something brilliant.